IhorSvidruk/Tasks/README.md

 Define GetHashCode() method with the implementation of your choice.

-//Task 4
+// Task 4:

-Suppose, you have class
+// Suppose, you have class

 public abstract class CloseableResource
 {
     public void Close()
     {

     }
 }

-    Please, create class DisposePatternImplementer that implements Disposable pattern and inherits from CloseableResource class
+// Please, create class DisposePatternImplementer that implements Disposable pattern and inherits from CloseableResource class

 Print such lines of information in the method responsible for releasing managed and unmanaged resources: